 To the shock of the present guards however, Luthor survived his execution.
 He tells them that his “last request” was actually the same kind of super-serum that Lois had before.
 For the next 24 hours, Lex can go on his ultimate rampage.

 Meanwhile, Superman had just released the baby Sun-Eater into space as he begins to write the final entry of his journal via Heat Vision.
 In it, he writes about the cells within him that are rapidly deteriorating.
-For the positive, he mentions about the places he’s been to, the adventures he went on, and the wonderful people that he’s met.
+For the positive, he mentions about the places he’s been to, the adventures that he went on and the wonderful people that he’s met.
 He then changes his wardrobe to begin his final and greatest task.

 Meanwhile, Lex makes his way back to his hide-out where his niece Nasthalthia is laying around.
 When she asks how he was able to even acquire the formula for his super-serum, he mentions that the Fortress is “less than entirely secure” before he uses his new found speed to put together a pair of robot drones.
 He then gives her the helmet that will give her control over said drones.
 As they make their way to the surface, Lex even states that he’s made some extra precautions for his plan.

 And that extra help comes in the form of the tyrant sun Solaris (voiced by Robin Atkin Downes) who’s screwing around with Earth’s sun so that it’ll emit red sunlight, which normally drains Superman of his powers.
-With his journal completed, Kal dons a special suit to combat the red sunlight and takes all but one of his fortress robots with him to fight against the massive threat to the planet.
+With his journal completed, Kal dons a special suit to combat the red sunlight and takes all but one of his Fortress robots with him to fight against the massive threat to the planet.

 Solaris manages to strike down some of the robots, but Superman is able to lead the remainder towards the tyrant sun.
 It turns out that its got different motives as it plans to betray Luthor by turning Earth’s own sun blue, rendering all human beings to his mercy.
 Superman and a group of robots manage to reach Solaris and start to tear him apart.
 Robot 7 tells Superman that he secretly went against his master since Solaris reprogrammed him to help Lex acquire the super-serum formula and it’s helping to atone for his mistake.
 A swift punch helps destroy a piece of Solaris, but it ends up getting destroyed in the process.